Senate report details broad failures around Jan. 6 attack - WTMJ

 “This report is important in the fact that it allows us to make some immediate improvements to the security situation here in the Capitol,” said Michigan Sen. Gary Peters, the chairman of the Homeland Security and Governmental Affairs Committee, which conducted the probe along with the Senate Rules Committee.
 “But it does not answer some of the bigger questions that we need to face, quite frankly, as a country and as a democracy.”

+House Speaker Nancy Pelosi told colleagues in a letter Tuesday that if the Senate fails to approve the commission, her chamber will launch its own investigations.

-The top Republican on the Rules panel, Missouri Sen. Roy Blunt, has opposed the commission, arguing that investigation would take too long.
-He said the recommendations made in the Senate can be implemented faster, including legislation that he and Minnesota Democratic Sen. Amy Klobuchar, the rules committee chair, intend to introduce soon that would give the chief of Capitol Police more authority to request assistance from the National Guard.
+The top Republican on the rules panel, Missouri Sen. Roy Blunt, has opposed the commission, arguing that investigation would take too long.
+He said the recommendations made in the Senate can be implemented faster, such as legislation that he and Minnesota Democratic Sen. Amy Klobuchar, the rules committee chair, intend to introduce soon that would give the chief of Capitol Police more authority to request assistance from the National Guard.

-It finds that the Pentagon spent hours “mission planning” and seeking multiple layers of approvals as Capitol Police were being overwhelmed and brutally beaten by the rioters.
-It also states that the Defense Department’s response was “informed by criticism” of its heavy-handed response to protests in the summer of 2020 after the death of George Floyd in police custody.
+It finds that the Pentagon spent hours “mission planning” and seeking multiple layers of approvals as Capitol Police were being overwhelmed and brutally beaten by the attackers.
+It also says the Defense Department’s hesitant response was influenced by criticism of its heavy-handed response to protests in the summer of 2020 after the death of George Floyd in police custody.

-The senators are heavily critical of the Capitol Police Board, a three-member panel that includes the heads of security for the House and Senate and the Architect of the Capitol.
-The board is now required to approve requests by the police chief, even in urgent situations.
-The report recommends that its members “regularly review the policies and procedures” after senators found that none of the board members on Jan.
-6 understood their own authority or could detail the statutory requirements for requesting National Guard assistance.
+The senators are heavily critical of the Capitol Police Board, a three-member panel made up of the heads of security for the House and Senate and the Architect of the Capitol.
+The board now is required to approve requests by the police chief, even in urgent situations.
+The report recommends that its members “regularly review the policies and procedures” after senators found that the three board members on Jan.
+6 did not understand their own authority and could not detail the statutory requirements for requesting National Guard assistance.

-Two of the three members of the board, the House and Senate sergeants at arms, were pushed out in the days after the attack.
-Sund also resigned under pressure.
+Two of the three board members, the House and Senate sergeants at arms, were pushed out in the days after the attack.
+Sund, the Capitol Police chief, resigned under pressure.

-Congress needs to change the law and give the police chief more authority “immediately,” Klobuchar said.
+The report recommends a consolidated intelligence unit within the Capitol Police after widespread failures from multiple agencies that did not predict the attack even though insurrectionists were planning it openly on the internet.

 On Dec.
-28, for example, the report notes that an individual emailed a public Capitol Police account and warned about “countless tweets from Trump supporters saying they will be armed on January 6th” and “tweets from people organizing to ‘storm the Capitol.'”
-There were also internal warnings of an uptick in posts on various sites that included maps of the Capitol, including its underground tunnels.
+28, for example, the report notes that someone emailed a public Capitol Police account and warned about “countless tweets from Trump supporters saying they will be armed on January 6th” and “tweets from people organizing to ‘storm the Capitol.'”
+There were also internal warnings of an uptick in posts on various sites that showed maps of the Capitol, including its underground tunnels.
 But those specifics were never disseminated widely.

-The senators also criticize the FBI and the Homeland Security Department for downplaying online threats and for not issuing formal intelligence bulletins that help law enforcement plan.

-In a response to the report, the Capitol Police acknowledged the need for improvements, some of which they said they are already making.
+In a response to the report, the Capitol Police acknowledged the need for improvements and said some are already being made.
 “Law enforcement agencies across the country rely on intelligence, and the quality of that intelligence can mean the difference between life and death,” the statement said.

-During the attack, the report says, Capitol Police were heavily compromised by multiple failures — bad intelligence, poor planning, faulty equipment and a lack of leadership.
+During the attack, the report says, Capitol Police were compromised by bad intelligence, poor planning, faulty equipment and a lack of leadership.
 The force’s incident command system “broke down during the attack,” leaving officers on the front lines without orders.
 There were no functional incident commanders, and some senior officers were fighting instead of giving orders.
-“USCP leadership never took control of the radio system to communicate orders to front-line officers,” the investigation found.
+Capitol Police “leadership never took control of the radio system to communicate orders to front-line officers,” the investigation found.

 “I was horrified that NO deputy chief or above was on the radio or helping us,” one officer told the committee in an anonymous statement.
 “For hours the screams on the radio were horrific(,) the sights were unimaginable and there was a complete loss of control. … For hours NO Chief or above took command and control.
 Officers were begging and pleading for help for medical triage.”

-The committee’s interviews with police officers detail what one officer told them was “absolutely brutal” abuse from Trump’s supporters as they ran over them and broke into the building.
-They described hearing racial slurs and seeing Nazi salutes.
-One officer trying to evacuate the Senate said he had stopped several men in full tactical gear who said “You better get out of our way, boy, or we’ll go through you to get (the Senators).’”
+The committee’s interviews with police officers detail “absolutely brutal” abuse from Trump’s supporters as they ran over them and broke into the building.
+The officers described hearing racial slurs and seeing Nazi salutes.
+One officer trying to evacuate the Senate said he had stopped several men in full tactical gear, one of whom said “You better get out of our way, boy, or we’ll go through you to get (the senators).’”

-The insurrectionists told police officers they would kill them, and then the members of Congress.
-One officer said he had a “tangible fear” that he might not make it home alive.
+The insurrectionists told police officers they would kill them, then members of Congress.

 At the same time, the senators acknowledge the officers’ bravery, noting that one officer told them, “The officers inside all behaved admirably and heroically and, even outnumbered, went on the offensive and took the Capitol back.”